hiroaki/maps.gpx/README.md

 class property | type    | description
 ---------------|---------|------------
-strict         | boolean | with check about GPX is valid (but not yet completely), when call instance method `addGPX`. default `true`. it throws an exception if received invalid one.
+strict         | boolean | with check about GPX is valid (but not yet completely), when call instance method `addGPX`. default `true`. it throws an exception if received invalid one join_trkseg    | boolean | merge all trkseg in a trk, one polyline per one trk. default `true`

 ### Class method

 class method                            | return value             | description
 ----------------------------------------|--------------------------|------------
-parseXML(String:str)                    | XML document             | parse str as XML, and return document DOM GPXToJSON(XML document)                 | Hash                     | convert document to JSON createLatlngbounds(Hash:gpx, Hash:opt)  | LatLngBounds             | create instance of `google.maps.LatLngBounds` from `gpx.metadata.bounds`
+parseXML(String:str)                    | XML document             | parse str as XML, and return document DOM GPXToJSON(XML document)                 | Hash:gpxType             | convert XML document as GPX to JSON boundsOf(Array:pts, Hash?:boundsType)   | Hash:boundsType          | return boundsType which contains all pts. when optional boundsType was set, it is based to extend createLatlngbounds(Hash:boundsType)     | LatLngBounds             | create instance of `google.maps.LatLngBounds` from boundsType createOverlayAsWpt(Hash:wptType, Hash:opt)  | GPXCasualViewer.Marker   | create overlay as wpt
+createOverlayAsWpt(Array:wptType, Hash:opt) | GPXCasualViewer.Polyline | create overlay as wpt
-createOverlayAsWpt(Hash:src, Hash:opt)  | GPXCasualViewer.Marker   | create overlay as wptType
+createOverlayAsRte(Hash:wptType, Hash:opt)  | GPXCasualViewer.Marker   | create overlay as rte
-createOverlayAsRte(Hash:src, Hash:opt)  | GPXCasualViewer.Polyline | create overlay as rteType
+createOverlayAsRte(Array:wptType, Hash:opt) | GPXCasualViewer.Polyline | create overlay as rte
+createOverlayAsTrk(Hash:wptType, Hash:opt)  | GPXCasualViewer.Marker   | create overlay as trk
-createOverlayAsTrk(Hash:src, Hash:opt)  | GPXCasualViewer.Polyline | create overlay as trkType
+createOverlayAsTrk(Array:wptType, Hash:opt) | GPXCasualViewer.Polyline | create overlay as trk

+NOTE:

+`createOverlayAs*` methods will return an overlay.
+If wptType is Hash then it returns Maker, or wptType is Array then it returns Polyline.

+Because a marker and the polyline have the same interface as the overlay which is a broader term, GPXCasualViewer is designed to create overlay without distinguish  about which is Marker or Polyline

+To make that possible, when creating Marker or Polyline, you have to use these factory methods and do not use constructor of `GPXCasualViewer.Marker`, `GPXCasualViewer.Polyline` and `google.maps.*` directly.

 ### Constructor

 constructor                              | description
 -----------------------------------------|------------
-GPXCasualViewer(String:map_id, Hash:opt) | arguments are same as constructor of `google.maps.Map`, please see its document for details.
+GPXCasualViewer(String:map_id, Hash?:opt) | arguments are same as constructor of `google.maps.Map`, please see its document for details.

 ### Instance method